w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 The "Waiting" subsection ([link](https://polkadot.js.org/apps/#/staking/waiting)) lists all pending validators that are awaiting more nominations to enter the active validator set.
-Validators will stay in the waiting queue until they have enough DOTs backing them (as allocated through the Phragmen election mechanism).
+Validators will stay in the waiting queue until they have enough KSM backing them (as allocated through the [Phragmen election mechanism](https://wiki.polkadot.network/docs/en/learn-phragmen)).
 It is possible validator can remain in the queue for a very long time if they never get enough backing.

 The "Targets" subsection ([link](https://polkadot.js.org/apps/#/staking/targets)) will help you estimate your earnings and this is where it's good to start picking favorites.

 The "Account actions" subsection ([link](https://polkadot.js.org/apps/#/staking/actions)) allows you to stake and nominate.
+Note, this tab will only show up when you have existing accounts in the [accounts](https://polkadot.js.org/apps/#/accounts) page.

 The "Validator Stats" screen will show you some interesting in-depth graphs about a selected validator.